 - Develop a plan to carry out your work, including drawings of what you want your property to look like upon completion.

-- At this point, you are ready to submit a simple one-page application form describing the proposed work.
+- At this point, you are ready to submit a simple application form describing the proposed work.

-The COA Review Process
+The HP Permit Review Process

-COA Subcommittee decides if the application is complete and votes on a recommendation to the full Commission.
+- HP Subcommittee decides if the application is complete and votes on a recommendation to the full Commission.

 TPC staff presents the application to the full Tulsa Preservation Commission.
 The HP Subcommitee Chair explains the subcommittee’s recommendation.

 The Tulsa Preservation Commission votes whether to approve or deny the application for a Historic Preservation Permit.